 For every camera running Smart Codec, the retention values will be estimated based on the motion data and storage used by the video over the last three days.
 This will provide more accurate retention values based on each camera.

 Video Quality with Smart Codec

-The goal with Smart Codec is to achieve maximum efficiency with compression of video while maintaining the video quality option as set on the dashboard.
+The goal with Smart Codec is to achieve maximum efficiency with the compression of video while maintaining the video quality option as set on the dashboard.

 Network Bandwidth and Cloud Archive Benefits

-As Smart Codec reduces the size of the video files, we can also notice the benefits for the network bandwidth required by the camera to perform local stream and cloud stream.
+As Smart Codec reduces the size of the video files, we can also notice the benefits of the network bandwidth required by the camera to perform local stream and cloud stream.
 For cameras using Cloud Archive, this network bandwidth usage will be most visible as seen below: